-Boursin's story began in northwest France in 1957, when Normandy cheese maker François Boursin set up a factory producing soft cheese.
+Boursin’s story began in 1957, in a small Normandy village, located in France, when cheese maker François Boursin set up a factory producing soft cheese.
 At that time, he had no idea his name would become internationally famous.

 In 1961, a French newspaper wrongly reported the launch of Boursin with garlic, an innovation that was in fact being introduced by a competing cheese brand.
 Following this free publicity, it didn’t take much to send our entrepreneur in the development of a new spreadable recipe.
-François Boursin spent two years perfecting his original recipe, blending garlic with fresh cream and soft cheese seasoned with fresh herbs, salt and pepper, in the local tradition.
+François Boursin spent two years perfecting his original recipe, blending garlic with fresh cream and soft cheese seasoned with fresh herbs, salt and pepper, in the local Normandy tradition.

 It featured famous French comedian Jacques Duby cast in the role of the first “Boursinophile,” a cheese lover unable to resist the alluring taste of Boursin whatever time of day or night.
 Waking in the middle of the night, he rushes to the fridge in his pyjamas shrieking for Boursin 18 times during the commercial.

 More than 50 years later, the original recipe remains unchanged and food lovers in more than 35 countries have spread their passion for Boursin all around the world.
 Perfect on bread, as appetizers or in a creamy sauce for main or side dishes, Boursin is in every gourmet’s kitchen.
-Today, the brand offers many products, including the seven flavours of Boursin Cheese sold in Canada.
+Today, the brand offers many products, including the seven flavours of Boursin Cheese sold in Canada:

 In Croisy-sur-Eure, Normandy, François Boursin launches the Boursin cheese dairy, unaware that his name would become famous across the world…